2022 Lanka Premier League

 The 2022 Lanka Premier League, also known as Mazaplay LPL T20, for sponsorship reasons, was the third edition of the Lanka Premier League (LPL) Twenty20 franchise cricket tournament in Sri Lanka.
 It was originally scheduled to take place from 31 July to 21 August 2022 with Sri Lanka Cricket initially having promised to conduct LPL tournament targeting the August window.
-The ODI series between Pakistan and Sri Lanka were scrapped due to the hosting of this tournament.
+The ODI series between Pakistan and Sri Lanka was scrapped due to the hosting of this tournament.
 However, in July 2022, the tournament was postponed due to the economic crisis in Sri Lanka, with the aim to play it later in 2022.
 The tournament was later rescheduled and held from 6 to 23 December 2022.
 The tournament also emphasized to promote and boost both the economy and international tourism.

 Former Sri Lankan opener Sanath Jayasuriya, former Pakistani ace fast bowler Wasim Akram and former West Indian veteran batsman Viv Richards were appointed as brand ambassadors for the third edition of the tournament.
 Samantha Dodanwela was appointed as the tournament director replacing Ravin Wickramaratne with the latter decided to resign owing to personal reasons.

 The tournament title logo was designed by Miyulika Weeramanthree, a mechanical engineering student from Kandy who was recognised by Sri Lanka Cricket during the LPL logo launch event which was held on 20 October 2022 and she was awarded a cash prize worth US$1000.
 Sri Lanka Cricket had initiated an open fan competition with the intention of finding the most attractive and suitable creative logo for the competition.

 Ada Derana was officially selected as the television broadcasting partner for the event in Sri Lanka.
 The winners of the tournament were awarded US$100,000 while the runners-up would be awarded US$50,000.

 Dambulla Giants became Dambulla Aura with a change in ownership of the franchise.
 Kandy Warriors also changed to Kandy Falcons.

 On 23 December 2022, Jaffna Kings defeated Colombo Stars by 2 wickets in the final, to win their third successive LPL title.